tim-smart/effect-io-ai/effect/Scope-addFinalizerExit.md

 # addFinalizerExit

-A simplified version of `addFinalizerWith` when the `finalizer` does not depend on the `Exit` value that the scope is closed with.
+Adds a finalizer to this scope.
+The finalizer receives the `Exit` value when the scope is closed, allowing it to perform different actions based on the exit status.

 To import and use `addFinalizerExit` from the "Scope" module: